10 Classroom Strategies to Dramatically Improve Student Achievement

 4. Get students to read twice as much every day.

 Reading is the key to everything, and yet most students don’t read enough.
 Consider setting a goal of doubling the amount of text that students are reading every day—but make sure the reading is manageable, enjoyable, and personally relevant.
 Also, have students talk about what they read, and write about it (see below).
 The ultimate goal is to get kids “hooked on reading.”
-(Suggested Course – Helping the Struggling Reader Succeed in Grades 4-12)
+(Suggested course offering – Helping the Struggling Reader Succeed in Grades 4-12)

 5. Get students to write twice as much every day.

 Students also need plenty of opportunities to write.
 Consider doubling the amount that students are writing.
 This doesn’t mean you have to correct twice as much.
 Use self-evaluation against a rubric, peer editing, and other such strategies.
 As with reading, make sure that the extra writing is not just “busy work.”
 Have students write as a means of personal expression, and as a way of clarifying thoughts.
 Writing, like reading, should be an enjoyable and self-fulfilling activity.
-(Suggested Course – Creating Enthusiastic Student Writers)
+(Suggested course offering – Creating Enthusiastic Student Writers)

 6. Establish a culture of evidence and justification in your classroom.

 It’s true that “everyone is entitled to an opinion,” but everyone must be prepared to justify an opinion, using evidence.
 From now on, make this a rule, for yourself and for your students.
 Always ask, ‘How do you know that’s true?”
 “What is your evidence?”
 Never allow someone to say, “It’s just my opinion” or “I don’t know why I think that.”
-(Suggested Course – Creating Student Innovators, Grades K-12)
+(Suggested course offering – Creating Student Innovators, Grades K-12)

 7. Introduce and discuss at least one new “power word” every day.